-Frederick Connell is an Associate Dean in the School of Public Health.
-A pediatrician and former epidemiologist at the Centers for Disease Control, Dr. Connell's research and teaching focuses on the measurement of the health, health needs, and outcomes of health care in children.
+Frederick Connell is a pediatrician, former epidemiologist at the Centers for Disease Control and former Associate Dean of the School of Public Health.
+Dr. Connell's research and teaching focuses on the measurement of the health, health needs, and outcomes of health care in children.

 Pediatrics health services and epidemiological research; health outcomes; medicaid; access to care.